Live Honeybee Swarm Pick-Up

 Full Hive Removal

-A full hive removal is only necessary if your bee infestation has occurred within 4-6 weeks.
+A full hive removal is usually only necessary if your bee infestation has occurred within 4-6 weeks.
 However in the summer months, bees work quickly and we often see honey inside the space after just 1 week.
 Sometimes, bees will inhabit a structure for long periods of time.
 In these cases, the bees have built up a substantial amount of wax, honey and larvae.
-If the bees are killed and the hive is left inside the structure, not only will the wax and honey melt, causing possible damage to the inside of your home, but it draws numerous pests.
+If the bees are eliminated and the hive is left inside the structure, not only will the wax and honey melt, causing possible damage to the inside of your home, but it draws numerous pests.
 We always recommend a hive removal or cleanup whenever honey is present.

 Little Giant Beekeepers & Bee Removal Specialists offers a turn-key service.
 If the bees reside in your home, we will cut open the area, dig out all the bees, wax, honey and larvae.
 The area is then washed with soap and water and filled with insulation.
 Finally we replace any materials taken from your home, leaving it exactly as we found it.

 All beehive removals are guaranteed with a two-year warranty.
 Please call a professional at the first sign of a bee infestation to avoid this problem.